Henderson Motorsports: Drivers

+Car No. 5 results

 Car No. 15 history

 The No. 15 was first used for Henderson Motorsports' NASCAR debut, a one-race deal for Brad Teague.
 At the time he was also the driver for their Cup series team which would debut the following day.
-He finished 4th at the Busch series first trip to Bristol.
+He finished fourth at the Busch series first trip to Bristol.
 The number would resurface fifteen years later for another one-race deal, as a second car alongside the main No. 75.
 With Brad Teague behind the wheel again for the first 1997 Bristol race, he would start and finish 22nd.